zgtruchlewski/zgtruchlewski.github.io/_posts/2020-09-08-stats-lexicon.md

 * ***Likelihood:*** In Bayesian statistics, the probability model.
 In Bayes' formula, p(data|theta).
 More simply, likelihood is a probability distribution.
 Difference between likelihood and probability: in Bayes we used the word likelihood because the data is fixed (Lambert 4.4).
 Likelihood does not necessarily sum up to one, while probability does.

+* ***Moments of sample:*** to fit the first two moments (the mean and the standard deviation, respectively) of the sample.
+	- See also: mean, standard deviation, skewness, kurtosis.

 * ***Probability:*** Does probability exist?
 If yes, what is it?
 It's surprising to learn that there is no agreement on this.
 Some people like Bruno de Finetti claimed that probability does not exist - at least not objectively.
 It's in the eye of the beholder: many people have different probabilities of an event depending on their state of knowledge.
 Others defined probability base on notions such as a set of events (Kolmogorov), a long run frequency (Venn), or based on all possible outcomes of an experiment (Gosset).
 	- Seel also: The Lady Tasting Tea, Ch.
 29.